 Mystic Lake YMCA Camp has a well equipped Health Care Center with around the clock care from a Certified Health Officer.
 All staff are trained in first aid and CPR.
 We have a very good working relationship with our local fire and rescue departments.
 Mystic Lake YMCA Camp hosts training events with our local department to enhance their ability to respond to incidents at camp.

-In case of illness, campers will be housed in the health center for no more than 24 hours.
+In case of illness, campers will be housed in the health center.
 If necessary, you will be contacted to pick up your camper.
 In case of sudden illness or injury, your camper may be transported by camp vehicle to Mid‐Michigan Urgent Care or the Emergency Room in Clare.
 We will contact you or the emergency contact you have listed right away.
 If necessary, for the well‐being of your camper, Mystic Lake YMCA Camp will transport your child via local ambulance.

 It is very important to complete the emergency contact information.
 If you are traveling, please give the Health Officer a copy of the itinerary and phone numbers where you can be reached.
 In case of any injury or illness that requires medical attention, we will make every effort to contact you prior to treatment.
 In the event you cannot be reached, we will contact your emergency contacts.